drakefys2019/labs/_projects/lab1/lab1.md

 ![Header Image 1](captures/header_A.jpg#header)
 # Part A: The Glass Factory

-Just West of our starting point, an abandoned glass factory may hold the key to accessing Symmetry Island.
+TESTJust West of our starting point, an abandoned glass factory may hold the key to accessing Symmetry Island.

 ## <center>You Are Here</center>